Alain Robert

+Authorities do not typically grant him permission to climb many of the buildings he has ascended, but Robert has managed to evade security and access these structures surreptitiously.
+As a result, he has been arrested numerous times in various countries by law enforcement officials who were waiting for him at the end of his climb.
+However, he has also completed some climbs with permission and sponsorship.

 Strategy

-Because authorities do not normally give him permission for such dangerous exploits, Robert will appear at dawn on the site of whichever giant skyscraper he has chosen to climb.
-His exploits attract crowds of onlookers who stop to watch him climb.
-As a consequence, Robert has been arrested many times, in various countries, by law enforcement officials waiting for him at the end of his climb.
-In recent years, however, Robert has done his climbs with permission and sponsorship.

-His rock-climbing physical training and technique allow him to climb using the small protrusions of building walls and windows (such as window ledges and frames).
+Robert's rock-climbing physical training and technique allow him to climb using the small protrusions of building walls and windows (such as window ledges and frames).
 Many of his climbs provide him no opportunity to rest and can last several hours.
 He sometimes has a small bag of climbing chalk powder fastened around his waist.

 Career

-Robert has climbed landmarks including the Burj Khalifa, Eiffel Tower, the Sydney Opera House and the Montparnasse Tower as well as other of the world's tallest skyscrapers, most of them performed free-solo.
+Robert has climbed landmarks including the Burj Khalifa, Eiffel Tower, the Sydney Opera House and the Montparnasse Tower, as well as other of the world's tallest skyscrapers, most of them performed free solo.

+1990s

 On 20 March 1997, he climbed the Petronas Twin Towers in Kuala Lumpur, Malaysia but was arrested at the 60th floor, 28 floors below the top.

 On 16 April 1998, he climbed the 23 m high Luxor Obelisk in Paris.

 In June 1999, Robert climbed the 170 m Marriott Hotel in Warsaw.

 On 20 August 1999, he climbed the Sears Tower, the second man to do so after Dan Goodwin.
 However, Robert performed the climb with no equipment other than a chalk bag and shoes, while Goodwin used suction cups and sky hooks, wearing a homemade Spider-Man suit.